crandylb/small/README.txt

 module, the I/O system used in the implementation of Stage 2.

 thesis.pdf
-This is a faithful reporoduction of my masters thesis that was originally written on and early personal computer and formatted by Small Runoff, and text formatter written in Small, and printed from the computer on an electronically controlled IBM Selectric typewriter.
+This is a reporoduction of my masters thesis that was originally written on an early personal computer and formatted by Small Runoff, a text formatter written in Small, and printed from the computer on an electronically controlled IBM Selectric typewriter.

 testcat
-This directory illustrated compiling and testing the Small CAT2 program on page 103 of the thesis reproduction.
+This directory illustrates compiling and testing the Small CAT2 program on page 103 of the thesis reproduction.

 testfact